Ninlil: Enlil and Sud

 Ninlil is also one of the main characters in the myth Enlil and Sud, also known as Marriage of Sud.
 Due to the difference in her portrayal, it is sometimes contrasted with Enlil and Ninlil in scholarship.
 It describes how she became Enlil's wife.
 Copies are known from Nippur, Susa, Nineveh, Sultantepe and possibly Sippar.
 Miguel Civil noted that the text had "wide diffusion attested not only by the relatively high number of sources preserved and their geographical distribution, but also by its long survival through Middle-Babylonian times and into the Assyrian libraries."
 For uncertain reasons, no reference to Shuruppak is made as any point, and Sud lives with her mother Nisaba in Eresh.

 In the beginning of the composition Enlil, who is portrayed as a young bachelor traveling to find a wife, encounters Sud on the streets of Eresh and proposes to her.
 However, he also calls her shameless.
 She tells him to leave her sight in response, and additionally remarks that past suitors made her mother angry with their dishonest offers.
 Enlil consults his sukkal Nuska, and sends him to negotiate with Nisaba on his behalf.
 He is tasked with listing various gifts Enlil can bestow upon her daughter if she will let him marry her.
 Enlil also says that as his wife, Sud will be able to declare destinies the same way as he does.
-Nisaba is happy with the offer and with Nuska's conduit, and agrees to the proposal, declaring that she will become Enlil's mother in law.
+Nisaba is happy with the offer and with Nuska's conduct, and agrees to the proposal, declaring that she will become Enlil's mother-in-law.
 After Enlil keeps his promise and the gifts are delivered to Eresh, Nisaba blesses Sud.
 Aruru, in this myth portrayed as Enlil's sister, leads her to Nippur and helps her prepare for the wedding.
 Sud and Enlil subsequently get married, and she received the name Ninlil, promised to her in the beginning of the composition.
 She is described as a former "no-name goddess" (Sumerian: dingir mu nu-tuku), but after assuming her new identity she is instead a goddess who "has a great name" (mu gal tuku).
 It has also been argued that name Nintur is bestowed on her, though Jeremy Black instead presumed that the goddess who receives it should be identified as Aruru, not Sud.
-A short description of a sexual encounter between the newlyweds follows.
-It has been compared to similar episodes in love songs.
+This event is followed by a short description of a sexual encounter between the newlyweds, which according to Jeremiah Peterson can be compared to similar episodes in love songs.

 It has been suggested that the portrayal of Ninlil in Enlil and Sud was informed by her position in the state pantheon of the Third Dynasty of Ur.